jeremenichelli/jeremenichelli.github.io/_posts/2017-10-06-the-web-components-experience.md

 </movie-box>
 ```

-Styles that were affecting the `.movie__box` selector can be moved to `:host` will apply the root tag of our component.
+Styles that were affecting the `.movie__box` selector can be moved to `:host` to be applied to the root tag of our component.

 ```js
 const template = document.createElement('template');